Saving : Monitoring your Expenses or Behavioral

 Personal Cash Flow Management

-I have seen many blogs written about monitoring the expenses and some some blogger's recommendation of apps which could monitor our expenses in detail .
+I have seen many blogs have written about monitoring the expenses and some blogger's recommendation of apps which could monitor our expenses in detail.

-Frankly, I didn’t monitor my expenses in such manner and I “ agak-agak” know how much I spent monthly on those fix items and some major items yearly such as holidays & staycations , insurance , home appliance ( like recently changing my TV and refrigerator after using it for many years ) , no tax since no active income etc…
+Frankly, I didn’t monitor my expenses in such manner and for me “ agak-agak” know how much I spent monthly on those fix items and some major items yearly such as holidays & staycations, insurance , home appliance ( like recently changing my TV and refrigerator after using it for many years ), no tax since no active income etc…

 LOL : 😃

-Well, no doubt , understanding our cash flow is very important as part of equation in our financial planning and wealth accumulation.
+Well, no doubt, understanding our cash flow is very important as part of the equation in our financial planning and wealth accumulation.

 This article from InvestmentMoats will give you the great detail and analysis of “Your Personal Cash Flow Statement” (click )

-Shaping and understanding our “behavioral “ on our spending pattern is rather important as compared to rigorous and tedious tracking and monitoring of our expenses.
+Shaping and understanding our “behavioural “ on our spending pattern is rather important as compared to rigorous and tedious tracking and monitoring of our expenses.

-Saving money has little to do with personal finance or how well you budget.
+Saving money has little to do with personal finance or how well you do the budgeting.
 You can have the best intentions and the most sophisticated budget in the world and still overspend.